yt3trees/SqlSchemaBridgeMCP/README.md

 M_PRODUCTS,PRODUCT_ID,T_ORDER_DETAILS,PRODUCT_ID
 ```

-#### Set the Profile

-The MCP server uses the `DB_PROFILE` environment variable to determine which profile to load at startup.
-Set this variable to the name of the profile directory you want to use (e.g., `ProjectA`).

-If `DB_PROFILE` is not set, the server will fail to start.

-### 3. Gemini CLI Configuration
+### 3. MCP Client Configuration

-To use this MCP server with the Gemini CLI, you need to configure the `gemini` command-line tool to launch the server.
+To use this MCP server with MCP clients (e.g., Gemini CLI), you need to configure the client to launch the server.

-Add or update the `mcpServers` configuration in your `gemini` settings file (usually located at `~/.gemini/settings.json` on Linux/macOS or `%USERPROFILE%\.gemini\settings.json` on Windows) with the following:
+Add or update the `mcpServers` configuration in your client's settings file (for Gemini CLI, usually located at `~/.gemini/settings.json` on Linux/macOS or `%USERPROFILE%\.gemini\settings.json` on Windows) with the following:

 ```json
 {